Your basket is currently empty!

 Why is my dough so sticky?

-- The starter – either too young OR not active enough OR too sour with not enough yeast activity
+- The starter – either too young OR not active enough.
+OR overfermented where the yeast activity is compromised (too weak to leaven the dough)

 - The type flour you are using – for example rye flour will make the dough stickier than wheat flour